 But my main problem with Isle of Dogs is that Anderson doesn’t fully explore the possibilities of his premise.
 Let’s face it, he has no intention of making this a political commentary, no matter how it may seem like it.
 Not that he should, but the result is a lot more harmless and unremarkable than it deserved to be, especially as the film ends up stating that basically every dog’s dream is to be owned and loved as a pet by humans, which completely betrays the very idea of revolution and equality.
 Still, the movie is pretty adorable as it is.

-Review originally published as part of the coverage of the 68th Berlin International Film Festival
+Review originally published as part of the 68th Berlin International Film Festival coverage.